Pro Perspective: Eddie Taubensee

 He was drafted in the sixth round of the 1986 MLB draft by the Cleveland Indians.
 Eddie stood 6 ft 4 in tall and weighed 205 pounds during his big league playing days.

-Taubensee made his major league debut for the Indians at the young age of 22 on May 18, 1991, against the Oakland Athletics.
 He would go on to play 11 seasons in the big leagues, first with the Indians, then for a short period with the Houston Astros, before spending the bulk of his career (and his best seasons) with the Cincinnati Reds.

 Q&A with Eddie Taubensee

-Eddie Taubensee is a catcher with tons of big league experience who has been a teammate to some of the game's recent superstars, including men like Barry Larkin, Jeff Bagwell and Craig Biggio.
+Eddie Taubensee is a former catcher with tons of big league experience who has been a teammate to some of the game's recent superstars, including men like Barry Larkin, Jeff Bagwell and Craig Biggio.

 I wanted to get his perspective on the questions I typically ask MLB catchers.
 So I wrote Eddie a letter a few weeks back, and he took the time to write me back, sign my card, and answer my questions.
 Check out his responses below: